FoV-NeRF: Foveated Neural Radiance Fields for Virtual Reality: Method

 \subsubsection{Real-time frame composition}

-With the obtained elemental images as input, an image-based rendering in the fragment shader is then executed to generate final frames for each eye (\Cref{fig:system:blending}).
-The output frames are displayed on the stereo VR HMDs. { Two adjunct layers are blended using a smooth-step function across $40\%$ of the inner layer.
-This enhances visual consistency on the edges between layers \cite{Guenter:2012:F3G}. } To accommodate the mono-view $\imageMid^c$ and $\imageFar^c$, they are shifted towards each eye according to approximated foveal depth range.
-Lastly, we enhance the contrast following the mechanism of \cite{Patney:2016:TFR} to further preserve peripheral elemental images' visual fidelity due to its low PDD.
-The details are visualized in \Cref{fig:method:blending}.
+With the obtained elemental images as input, an image-based rendering in the fragment shader is then executed to generate final frames for each eye.
+The output frames are displayed on the stereo VR HMDs.
+Two adjunct layers are blended using a smooth-step function across $40\%$ of the inner layer as shown in \Cref{fig:system}.
+This enhances visual consistency on the edges between layers \cite{Guenter:2012:F3G}. \nothing{To accommodate the mono-view $\imageMid^c$ and $\imageFar^c$, they are shifted towards each eye according to approximated foveal depth range.} Lastly, we enhance the contrast following the mechanism of \cite{Patney:2016:TFR} to further preserve peripheral elemental images' visual fidelity due to its low PDD.